Length, 45.0 m x Beam, 6.0 m x Depth, 1.8 m

 Magazines and engineering spaces are roomy, with superior

-watertight subdivision.
+watertight

 Cramped ship; poor crew accommodation, limited working space.